markfink/markfink-site/_posts/2019-01-03-esp32-cmock-cmake.md

 }
 {% endhighlight %}

-Our test includes "mocks/mock_dep_demo.h" and we tell it how the mock should behave "dep_init_ExpectAndReturn(42, 420);".
+Our test includes **mocks/mock_dep_demo.h** and we tell it how the mock should behave "dep_init_ExpectAndReturn(42, 420);".

 To make this work all we need to do is to tell the build system to create the mock based on the interface.
-Just add this to "CMakeLists.txt":
+Just add this to **CMakeLists.txt**:

 {% highlight CMake %}
 set(COMPONENT_SRCS "test_cmp_demo.c")